Dangerous Danny Davis

-Daniel Davis (born March 28, 1956) is an American former professional wrestling referee and professional wrestler, best known under the ring name "Dangerous" Danny Davis when he worked for the World Wrestling Federation (WWF).
+Daniel Davis, nicknamed "Avis" (born March 28, 1956) is an American former professional wrestling referee and professional wrestler, best known under the ring name "Dangerous" Danny Davis when he worked for the World Wrestling Federation (WWF).
 For years, he competed as Mr. X, a masked wrestler while also working as a referee.

 As a referee, Davis played the role of a crooked referee who showed blatant favoritism toward certain wrestlers, with the storyline that this eventually led to his removal as a referee.
 He then helped manage the Hart Foundation and began wrestling as "Dangerous" Danny Davis.
 He competed at several major WWF events, during which his team won a six-man tag team match at WrestleMania III and advanced to the semi-final round at King of the Ring 1987.
 He was later reinstated as a referee and remained with the company until the mid-1990s.

 Professional wrestling career

 Mr. X; referee (1980–1986)

 Danny Davis debuted in the World Wrestling Federation in 1980.
 He primarily served as a referee.

 Davis also wrestled as the masked Mr. X, working masked so that the fans did not realize it was a referee in the ring.
 The Mr. X character was a jobber who won very few matches.
 He wrestled some of the WWF's top stars, including former WWF Champions Pedro Morales and Bruno Sammartino.
 He also participated in the King of the Ring 1986 tournament.
 He was given a bye to the second round but lost his match to Billy Jack Haynes.
 His biggest win as Mr. X came on the October 28, 1986 episode of WWF Prime Time Wrestling when he defeated fellow jobber Rudy Diamond.